rogsme/rogs.me/content/_index.md

 # Experience

 ## [Lazer Technologies](https://lazertechnologies.com/)
-> September 2020
+> September 2020 - Currently

-In Lazer Technologies we are working for [Certn](https://certn.co/).
-Certn is an app that looks to ease the employers jobs of doing criminal background checks for their employees.
-First, we built an app called [International Framework](/projects/certn-intl-framework/) that acts as a bridge between our main app and criminal background check providers (like the [RCMP](https://www.rcmp-grc.gc.ca/)).
-Now we are working on [ADA DINER](/projects/certn-ada-diner/) a scraper for multiple providers that don't have an API.
+In Lazer Technologies we are working on an app that looks to ease the employers jobs of doing criminal background checks for their employees.
 In this project we are using Django, Django REST Framework, Docker, PostgreSQL, Github Actions and Jenkins.

 ## [Tarmac](https://tarmac.io)
-> July 2020
+> July 2020 - January 2021

-I'm currently working on Tarmac on a project called [Volition](/projects/volition/).
-In Volition we are developing a crawler that extracts information from different pages in order to build a "super market place" for a specific product.
-In this project we are using Docker, TypeScript, NodeJS, PostgreSQL, Google Cloud, and Kubernetes.
+In Tarmac I worked on a project called [Volition](/projects/volition/).
+In Volition we developed a crawler that extracts information from different pages in order to build a "super market place" for a specific product.
+In this project we used Docker, TypeScript, NodeJS, PostgreSQL, Google Cloud, and Kubernetes.

 ## [Massive](https://massive.ag)
 Senior Backend Developer